-• ParkView® Backup Camera Delay
+• ParkView Backup Camera Delay

-delay turned OFF), the rear camera mode is exited and the navigation or audio screen appears again.
+When the vehicle is shifted out of REVERSE (with camera delay turned OFF), the rear camera mode is exited and the navigation or audio screen appears again.
 When the vehicle is shifted out of REVERSE (with camera delay turned ON), the rear view image with dynamic grid lines will be displayed for up to 10 seconds after shifting out of "REVERSE" unless the forward vehicle speed exceeds 8 mph (12 km/h), the transmission is shifted into PARK or the ignition is switched to the OFF position.
-To set the ParkView® Backup Camera Delay push the SETTINGS button on the faceplate, then the "Safety & Driving

-Assistance" button on the touchscreen.
-Press the "Parkview Backup camera Delay" button on the touchscreen to turn the ParkView® Delay ON or OFF.
+To set the ParkView Backup Camera Delay push the SETTINGS button on the faceplate, then the "Safety & Driving Assistance" button on the touchscreen.
+Press the "Parkview Backup camera Delay" button on the touchscreen to turn the ParkView Delay ON or OFF.

-• Rain Sensing Auto Wipers
+• Rain Sensing Auto Wipers - If Equipped

 When this feature is selected, the system will automatically activate the windshield wipers if it senses moisture on the windshield.
 To make your selection, press the "Rain Sensing" button on the touchscreen and make your selection.
-Press the back arrow/Done button on the touchscreen to return to the previous menu.